 Whether you stay in Krabi town or Ao Nang, you’ll find an energizing night scene which centers around their night markets.
 Night markets are popular places to visit in Thailand.
 They’re some of the best things to do in Krabi, Chiang Mai, and Bangkok.

-At the Krabi Night Market or the Ao Nang Landmark Night Market or night market place, you can indulge in the local culture and cuisine.
-The bustling markets offer a wide array of street food, handicrafts, clothing, and Thai souvenirs.
+At the Krabi Night Market or the Ao Nang Landmark Night Market, you can indulge in the local culture and cuisine.
+You can find all kinds of inexpensive street food, handicrafts, clothing, and Thai souvenirs at the markets.

 Don’t forget to haggle for the best deals and try some delicious Thai delicacies!